 Your brain can't distinguish between vivid mental experience and physical experience.
 This is neural programming, not wishful thinking.

-This isn't fake-it-till-you-make-it.
-This is rehearsing a neural pattern until your brain recognizes it as familiar instead of foreign.
+Do this daily for 30 days.
+You're rehearsing neural patterns until your brain recognizes them as familiar instead of foreign.

 The 24-Hour Action Plan